19 June 2011

 "Weasil," I acknowledged to a wave from the lad who was busy pouring two more cups of me precious joe, never mind the dripping mess on the floor.
 "So, wot brungs ya ta me?"
 I asked, hoping nothing had.

 "Ya did?
 Wow."
-I said, not knowing really what to say to that, except I did want to get up and dance around and sing, what comes around, goes around, but I didn't.
-You have to understand Rabby be a bully and what I heard about him, well I was surprised he HAD a job to begin with.
+I said, not knowing what to say to that, except I did want to get up and dance around and sing, "What comes around, goes around," but I didn't.
+You have to understand Rabby be a bully, and from what I heard about him, I was surprised he had a job to begin with.
 So that he lost it did not come as any big surprise.

 Oh boy.

-"Well," I said with a shrug wondering when I got to be the Go To Guy and WHY.
-Strangely, the over-chattery Weasil wasn't saying a word and this got me wondering what the game was THIS time.
-There was silence all around and it was uncomfortable.
+"Well," I said with a shrug, wondering when I got to be the Go-to Guy and WHY.
+Strangely, the overly chatty Weasil wasn't saying a word, and this silence was becoming unbearable.
 Only later did I realise Weasil had reached his limits!
-I know, crazy huh?
+I know, crazy, huh?
 But he'd had two days of Rabby and was at the end of his rope.

 "Hell Gabe, ya goot zumthin stronga then caffee?"
 Rabby asked.

 I got up and got the scotch and three glasses.
 Yes, it was 10 a.m. and I was about to start drinking.
-I knew I was beaten, so I was about to join them.
-I poured the amber liquid and we raised our glasses and took a healthy slug.
-I left the open bottle on the table, I knew it would be gone and probably wouldn't be the only bottle drunk.
+I poured the amber liquid, and we raised our glasses and took a healthy slug.
+I left the open bottle on the table.
+I knew it would be gone and probably wouldn't be the only bottle drunk.
 Oi.
 As you can imagine, this drinking got well out of hand.
-Not only did we polish off three bottles of scotch the other two had started on the tequila and then found an old bottle of 100-proof Jamaican rum as the piece d' resistance.
+Not only did we polish off three bottles of scotch, but the other two had started on the tequila and then found an old 100-proof Jamaican rum as the pièce de résistance.
 Oh my God, me head aches to think about it.

-The conversation if you could call it such, turned to women and well, I was very glad it was Friday, and Tonya and the kiddos were not at home.
-If Tonya had been home, this probably never would have happened, but since she wasn't the conversation went forward.
+The conversation, if you could call it such, turned to women, and well, I was happy it was Friday, and Tonya and the kiddos were not at home.
+This would never have happened if Tonya had been home, but since she wasn't, the conversation went forward.

 "I juoost doon't git ma waife," Weasil started it, "she haz bin tryin' tae change me since she morried me."